Irhamrahmatsaleh/b57personalweb/README.md

 ## Running the Project Locally

 1. **Download ZIP** and extract the files, or **Fork** the repository.
+3. Set up the database using postgresql
-2. Open the terminal, navigate to the project directory, and run:
+3. Open the terminal, navigate to the project directory, and run:
    ```bash
    npm install
    npm run dev
 <!--       -->
    Open your browser and go to http://localhost:3000

 This includes the correct command to start your development server.